dpaulat/supercell-wx-docs/getting-started/initial-setup.rst

 *Minimum requirements: Linux/X11 with support for GCC 11 and OpenGL (e.g., Fedora 34+, Ubuntu 22.04+, EndeavourOS, openSUSE Tumbleweed)*

+AppImage
+""""""""

+The Linux AppImage is the preferred way to run Supercell Wx on Linux.
+It packages most required dependencies in order to run on a large number of modern Linux distributions without additional setup requirements.

+To run the AppImage, download the appropriate file with the .AppImage extension, add executable permissions, and double-click the application or launch it from the command line.

+Binary Release (tar.gz)
+"""""""""""""""""""""""

 Supercell Wx uses Qt for its interface.
 The Qt libraries that Supercell Wx depend on are included in each release, but the Qt libraries may have `additional dependencies <https://doc.qt.io/qt-6/linux-requirements.html>`_